apache/mesos/docs/fetcher.md

 WARNING: Only URIs for which download sizes can be queried up front and for which accurate sizes are reported reliably are eligible for any fetcher cache involvement.
-If actual cache file sizes exceed the physical capacity of the cache directory in any way, all further slave behavior is completely unspecified.
+If actual cache file sizes exceed the physical capacity of the cache directory in any way, all further agent behavior is completely unspecified.
 Do not use any cache feature with any URI for which you have any doubts!